 “We are required to check-in and send updates on our work three times a day.
-By 9AM we are required to send our direct supervisor a list of what we plan on working on each day.
+By 9AM, we must send our direct supervisor a list of what we plan on working on each day.
 We are then required to check-in at 12PM and 4PM with a report of all the work we have completed… If we miss a check-in, we receive a text message reminder.
 There have been times where I am busy with a project and have missed the 12PM check-in.”

 According to Indeed, the reasons a leader might choose to put such demands in place and wander into the territory of micromanagement include: